SthitPragya/Paypal-Product-Managment/README.md

 | complete | Order complete or not |

+Each order can be identified with it's unique ID.
+It has stuff which is the list of all items in that order.
+It has the details of when the order was shipped and whether the order is deliverd or not.

 Cart

 | PARAMETERS | DESCRIPTION |
 | ------------- | ------------- |
 | id | ID of the Cart |
 | stuff | Items in the Cart |

+Cart has an ID.
+It is linked to Order and Customer.
+Each Order has one cart and each customer has a cart.
+A cart is

 METHODS: